HCGB-IGTP/XICRA/README.md

 XICRA depends on multiple third party software that we have listed [here](https://github.com/HCGB-IGTP/XICRA/blob/master/XICRA_pip/README.md#dependencies).

-We encourage you to install XICRA and all dependencies using the conda environment we created.
-To do so:
+We encourage you to install XICRA and all dependencies using the `conda` environment we created and following these instructions.

+Unfortunately, a couple of executables are not available neither as a `conda` or `pip` packages.
+These packages are `miraligner` and `sRNAbench`.
+We have generated a `shell` script to retrieve and include within your `conda environment`.

+To create a new conda environment, install third party software, install XICRA and missing dependencies, do as follows:

 ```sh
 ## clone repo